alpenstorm/CharacterSheetGenerator/README.md

 The program accepts both an image from your computer or an image from the web.

-First, the program will check if you have the default folders created.
+First, run CharSheetGen.py.
+The program will check if you have the default folders created.
 It will automatically create the if they are not there.

 Next, it prompts you whether you want to download a default CSS file from https://dfstudios.neocities.org/charsheetmaker/styles.css to style the HTML files.
 You can input Y or N to select this.